Juno and the Paycock (film): Plot

-Mary is courted by Jerry Devine (Dave Morris), whom she leaves for Charlie Bentham (John Longden) who whisks her away after telling Mary's family the Captain is to receive an inheritance.
+Mary is courted by Jerry Devine, whom she leaves for Charlie Bentham who whisks her away after telling Mary's family the Captain is to receive an inheritance.
 The elated Captain borrows money against the (as yet un-received) inheritance and spends it freely on new furniture and a gramophone.
 Family friends are invited to an impromptu party at the once shabby tenement.

 The Captain soon learns the inheritance has been lost because Bentham made an error in drafting the will.
 The Captain keeps the bad news a secret until creditors show up.
 Even Joxer turns on the Captain and gleefully spreads the news of the nonexistent inheritance to creditors.
 The furniture store repossesses the furniture.
 The tailor demands money for new clothes.
-Pub owner Mrs. Madigan (Maire O'Neill) takes the Victrola to cover the Captain's bar tab.
+Pub owner Mrs. Madigan takes the Victrola to cover the Captain's bar tab.

 The worst is yet to come, however.
 Mary reveals that she has shamed the family by becoming pregnant by Charles, who has disappeared after his blunder was discovered.
 Her former fiancé Jerry proclaims his love for Mary and offers to marry her until he learns of her pregnancy.
 While his parents are absent dealing with the situation, Johnny is arrested by the IRA and his body is later found riddled with bullets.
 Realising that their family has been destroyed, Mary declares, "It's true.
 There is no God."
 Although completely shattered, Juno shushes her daughter, saying that they will need both Christ and the Blessed Virgin to deal with their grief.
 Alone, however, she laments her son's fate before the religious statues in the family's empty tenement, deciding that Boyle will remain useless, and leaves with Mary.